prakaa/phd_thesis/source/10_lit_review.md

 In broad terms, *operating* a power system involves the direction or control of *power system resources* — generators, loads, network elements and energy storage resources (which can act as both a generator and a load).
 In practice, however, power system operation is inseparable from the economic objective imposed upon SOs: minimise system costs (or under some market paradigms described in [@sec:lit_review-operational_paradigms], maximise the value of trade) whilst 1) continuously maintaining a balance between active power supply & demand and 2) ensuring that system resources & the system itself are operated within their respective technical envelopes [@woodPowerGenerationOperation2014].
 The latter constraint implies *stable* & *secure* operation and is a prerequisite for the former constraint, which more-or-less corresponds to *reliable* operation[^1].

-[^1]: Strictly speaking, reliability is typically defined as the ability of generation to supply load requirements to an administratively-set standard.
+[^1]: Strictly speaking, reliability is typically defined as the ability of generation to supply load requirements to an administratively-set standard, which varies across jurisdictions.

 Noting that planning & investment have a large bearing on the manner in which a power system is operated (and vice versa), [@fig:power_system_timeframes] presents a high-level overview of power system phenomena and processes, services & markets that are most pertinent to active power balancing in operational timeframes, with those discussed in detail within this thesis highlighted in bold red text.